How to Sell through DPW Auctions

 The Sale is through PayPal

-DPW Auctions use your PayPal Account, which you specify by entering your PayPal email address when you create a DPW Auction.
+DPW Auctions use your PayPal Account that you specified when you set up your PayPal checkout.
 DPW manages the auction and bidding, however the transaction is only between you and the buyer.
 DPW bills you once each month for any auction listing and commission fees.
 DPW creates a PayPal button for you, which will be available to the winning bidder both on the auction page and in the email they receive when the auction ends.